kvenkazure/azure-docs/articles/security/security-azure-log-integration-get-started.md

 >[!NOTE]
 Wait up to 60 minutes, then view the events that are pulled from the storage account.
 To view, open **Event Viewer > Windows Logs > Forwarded Events** on the Azlog Integrator.

+This solution collects logs in the Windows Forwarded Event channel, which you can see in the Event Viewer on the Azure Log Integration machine.
+You will need to install and configure WinCollect to integrate events from the forwarded Event Channel to QRadar.
+For information on forwarding data from Microsoft Windows to IBM QRadar, refer to QRadar’s documentation at http://public.dhe.ibm.com/software/security/products/qradar/documents/iTeam_addendum/b_wincollect.pdf

 Here you can see a video going over the steps covered above.
 > [!VIDEO https://channel9.msdn.com/Blogs/Azure-Security-Videos/Azure-Log-Integration-Videos-Enable-Diagnostics-and-Storage/player]